jezzsantos/automate/docs/runtime.md

 You can view the current draft: `automate view draft`

+!!! info
-> This command will display the name of the draft and its current configuration.
+    This command will display the name of the draft and its current configuration.

 ### Configuring a draft

 The configuration of a specific draft is dependent on the structure and automation of the specific "Pattern" that is captured in the toolkit you are using.

+!!! warning
-> Note: An existing draft (on a local machine) cannot be configured any further if its installed toolkit is either missing or has been upgraded (on the local machine).
+    An existing draft (on a local machine) cannot be configured any further if its installed toolkit is either missing or has been upgraded (on the local machine).

 All patterns have the same kind of meta-model behind them, that is, all patterns have these characteristics: